miloszgrasza/miloszgrasza/README.md

 ### About
-I'm noob game developer and I like to make games with AI inside them.
+I'm a noob game developer and I like to make games with AI inside them.
 I also make algorythms in the langueges that I know pretty good
 ### What langueges do I know
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,python,cpp)](https://skillicons.dev)
 ### Working on